moodlehq/moodle-plugin-ci/doc/TravisFileExplained.md

 # This tells Travis CI to use its new architecture.
 Everything is better!
 sudo: false

-# Installs extra APT packages.
+# Installs updated version of PostgreSQL and installs extra APT packages.
 Java 8 is only required for Mustache command.
 addons:
+  postgresql: "9.3"
   apt:
     packages:
       - oracle-java8-installer